The adjustable saddle was a feature of many 60s and 70s acoustic guitar models, like this Gibson SJ.

 ROB GRIFFEN

-In 2008, and again in 2009, I travelled to Massachusetts to study lutherie at the shop of Becker and Cumpiano.
-I left with a foundation in craft and technique, the instruments I had built, repaired, and restored, and a fundamental approach to the work that has served me ever since.
-Throughout the next decade, I continued to gain experience from coursework with the National Stringed Instrument Repair Clinic at UW–Madison, the mentorship and generosity of other luthiers, and the trust of customers who have provided me with the many projects since then.
+In 2008 and 2009, I studied lutherie (the building and repair of string instruments) at the shop of Becker and Cumpiano in Massachusetts.
+I left with a foundation in craft and technique, and a fundamental approach to the work that has served me ever since.
+Over the next decade, I continued to gain experience with the National Stringed Instrument Repair Clinic at UW–Madison, as well as hand tool woodworking and finishing coursework nationwide and in the UK.

 FREE EVALUATION

-While many repairs are straight-forward, these instruments often present unique and hidden issues—making a hands-on assessment essential for an accurate estimate.
+While many repairs are straightforward, string instruments often present unique and hidden issues, making a hands-on assessment essential for an accurate estimate.

 CONTACT